dinanathsj29/http-quick-introduction/README.md

 ---------------------

 - `A set of rules/standards, two sides (client and server) agree on to use when communicating`
-- Both the client and server are programmed to understand and use that particular set of rules (Its similar to two people from different countries agreeing on the same language to speak in)
+- Both, the Client and Server are programmed to understand and use that particular set of rules (Its similar to two people from different countries agreeing on the same language to speak in)

 | Protocol              | Description / Details       |
 | --------------------- | --------------------------- |